-Short-term traders and long-term investors alike have flocked to exchange-traded funds (ETFs) in large part because of the exposure they provide to different segments of the economy, including stock sectors, commodities, bonds, real estate and global markets.
-Investors can now buy a single ETF providing diversified exposure to a specific area of the global economy, which means strategies that were once reserved mostly for professionals are now accessible to everyone.
-One such strategy is sector rotation [see also How To Swing Trade ETFs].
+Short-term traders and long-term investors alike have flocked to exchange-traded funds (ETFs) in large part because of the exposure they provide to different segments of the economy.
+Investors can now buy a single ETF providing diversified exposure to a specific area of the global economy, which means strategies that were once mostly reserved for professionals are now accessible to everyone.
+One such strategy is sector rotation.

-Equities often move in patterns, with certain types of stocks performing better in certain economic conditions, and other types of stocks performing better in other types of conditions.
-There are three general rotation strategies you can use to attempt to capitalize on these patterns [Download 101 ETF Lessons Every Financial Advisor Should Learn].
+Equities often move in patterns, with certain types of stocks performing better in certain economic conditions, and other types of stocks performing better in other conditions.
+There are three general rotation strategies investors can use to attempt to capitalize on these patterns.

-Not all securities move together at the same time, or least not with the same magnitude.
-The business or economic cycle, seasonal or calendar tendencies as well geographic location can cause certain stocks to perform better than others, and which stocks perform the best will change as the cycles progress.
+Not all securities move together at the same time, at least not with the same magnitude.
+Business or economic cycles, seasonal or calendar tendencies, as well geographic location can cause certain stocks to perform better than others.
+The best-performing stocks will change as the cycles progress.

-Sector rotation strategies attempt to determine which segments of the global economy are likely to be strongest, and then invest in the ETFs related to those specific markets.
+Sector rotation strategies attempt to determine which segments of the global economy are likely to be the strongest, investing in ETFs related to those specific markets.
 ETFs provide easy access to markets that were previously harder to invest in, such as commodities or a diversified basket of stocks from one stock sector.
-The allure is that, if successfully executed, the investor is always invested in the strongest sectors or ETFs and therefore should see higher returns than a basic diversified buy-and-hold strategy.
+The allure is that, if successfully executed, the investor is always invested in the strongest sectors or ETFs and therefore should see higher returns than a basic, diversified buy-and-hold strategy.

-In order to realize a profit, however, the investor must sell the once-strong ETF when it begins to weaken, and then purchase another ETF that is expected to perform best over the next several months or years.
+In order to realize a profit, however, the investor must sell the once-strong ETF when it begins to weaken, and purchase another ETF that is expected to perform best over the next several months or years.
 This is where the drawbacks lie.
 In real-time trading it is not as easy to pin-point times to buy and sell different sectors as the theory implies.
-Also, since the investor must actively manage the portfolio, commissions will increase as well as the time dedicated to market analysis.
-Nonetheless this approach will likely take up less time than researching multiple individual stocks [try our Free ETF Screener].
+Also, since the investor must actively manage the portfolio, commissions will increase along with the time dedicated to market analysis.
+Nonetheless, this approach will likely take up less time than researching multiple individual stocks.

 Strategy 1: Economic Cycle

 The economy moves from full recession to early recovery, to full recovery and back into early recession.
 This process may take many years to complete, but during this cycle the stock market will also be moving up and down.
-Stocks generally lead the economy, and therefore the stock will often bottom (and head higher) before the economy begins to pick up, and stocks will top out before the economy begins to slow down [see How To Take Profits And Cut Losses When Trading ETFs].
+Stocks generally lead the economy, and will therefore bottom out (and head higher) before the economy begins to pick up.
+Similarly, stocks will top out before the economy begins to slow down.

 Since stocks are the primary input, investors can simply watch the overall trend of the S&P 500 to determine which sectors are likely to perform the best.